Graduate and Professional Student Organizations

 School of Dentistry - LGBdenT

 LGBdenT is a community of individuals at the University of North Carolina at Chapel Hill School of Dentistry.
 Our goal is to increase the visibility of the LGBTIQ community and its allies to promote a welcoming environment of openness and acceptance for all.
 Our mission statement is, "To celebrate the diversity represented in the student body and to provide a comfortable and welcoming environment for students of all sexualities and gender expressions at the UNC School of Dentistry."
-You can visit our Facebook page here.

 School of Social Work - LGBTQ Caucus